 - 29. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D. MF, F and NS are fail grades and no credit will be awarded. - 30.
 Where a student has a grade of NS for any unit of assessment, they will receive an overall module grade of NS.
-However, they will normally be permitted to take it at the second assessment opportunity as a reassessment, with the module grade capped at D, provided they confirm to the Registry in writing that they wish to do so. - 31.
+However, they will normally be permitted to take it at the second assessment opportunity as a reassessment, with the unit grade capped at D, provided they confirm to the Registry in writing that they wish to do so. - 31.
 A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 32.
-Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in which they do not yet have a passing grade.
+Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
 Where the fail grade is in a final dissertation or project, one resubmission will be permitted. - 33.
 There is no limit to the number of modules in which a student can be reassessed. - 34.
-The highest module grade that can be awarded following reassessment is D. A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 35.
+The highest unit grade that can be awarded following reassessment is D. A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 35.
 A student cannot be reassessed in a unit of assessment, or in a module, in which they already have a passing grade.